hashicorp/design-system/website/docs/components/table/partials/accessibility/accessibility.md

 **How is focus handled within the table header?**

 Focus is only relevant for columns that you define as sortable which is not a predefined or default property.
-While sorting by numerical and string-based values is helpful, sorting doesn't make sense for all data types within a table.
+While sorting by numerical and string-based values is helpful, sorting doesn’t make sense for all data types within a table.

 ![Example of focus around a table header column](/assets/components/table/table-header_column-focus_example.png)